zdh2292390/zdh2292390.github.io/_pages/about.md

 News
 ------
+12/2023: Glad to receive the Best Student Paper Award at [ICIS 2023](https://icis2023.aisconferences.org/)!\\
+12/2023: One paper on Hierarchical Multi-Label Classification got accepted to AAAI 2024!\\
+11/2023: One paper on got accepted to IEEE TKDE!\\
 09/2023: Invited to serve as a reviewer for INFORMS Journal on Computing. \\
 09/2023: Invited to serve as a reviewer for Nature Communications. \\
 03/2023: Invited to serve as a reviewer for [AMCIS 2023](https://amcis2023.aisconferences.org/)! \\